dadahcr2/reference/_posts/Patchnotes/2026-05-28-Patch-notes-1.73.md

 RELEASE NOTES:

 🔥 Mythic Tuning Parts: Discover the insanely powerful new Amplifier & Echo parts
-Discover the new Amplifier and Echo parts:
 - Amplifier: Boosts the power of your other equipped tuning parts
 - Echo: Repeats the effect of the tuning part in your first slot with a short delay

-🎨 Vehicle Styles: Customize your ride with flashy effects, gauges, auras, trails, and more
+🎨 Vehicle Styles: Customize your ride with flashy effects, gauges, auras, trails, and more.
 Unlock and mix unique cosmetic effects including:
 - Tire tracks
 - Vehicle trails